Master's for Practicing Teachers

-Students in our programs may complete a certificate within one year and a master’s degree within two years.
+Students in our programs may complete a certificate within one year and a master’s degree in five terms (summer inclusive).
 Or, they can choose to extend their program of study over a longer period of time.
 There are three start times throughout the year-- summer, fall and spring.

-St.Kate’s MAED and certificate programs are aligned with the needs of today’s classroom teachers.
+St.Kate’s MAED and certificate programs align with the needs of today’s classroom teachers and librarians.
 Teachers may choose from three concentration areas: Technology Integration, STEM, or Curriculum and Instruction.
-We know that each teacher’s particular situation is unique, so in addition to elective courses within a concentration, each master’s program offers the opportunity to take a few elective classes from the other two concentration areas.
+We know that each teacher’s particular situation is unique, so in addition to elective courses within a concentration, each master’s program offers the opportunity to take elective classes across programs.

 The Master of Arts in Education degree in Curriculum and Instruction, Technology Integration or STEM is conferred upon candidates who have met the following requirements: